MohKamal/js-canvas-game-engine/README.md

 This engine run a timer to drawer on canvas with javascript.
 With a Detla time, so it work on every CPU with same speed, but lower/Higher FPS.

 # Let's Start
-To use this project, first download this project.
+To use this project, first, download it.
-After that, create a javascript file, call it what every you want, and added in the html file.
+After that, create a javascript file, call it what ever you want, and add it in the html file.

 ```js
 // First of all, wait to the document is ready